GabeScott/standard-works-vault/General Conference/2019 April - Where Will This Lead.md

 The decisions I have just described involve choices between taking some action or taking no action at all.
 More common are those choices between one action or another.
 These include choices between good or evil, but more frequently they are choices between two goods.
 Here too it is desirable to ask where this will lead.
 We make many choices between two goods, often involving how we will spend our time.
 There is nothing bad about playing video games or texting or watching TV or talking on a cell phone.
 But each of these involves what is called “opportunity cost,” meaning that if we spend time doing one thing, we lose the opportunity to do another.
 I am sure you can see that we need to measure thoughtfully what we are losing by the time we spend on one activity, even if it is perfectly good in itself.

 Some time ago I gave a talk titled “Good, Better, Best.”
-In that talk I said that “just because something is good is not a sufficient reason for doing it.
+In that talk I said that “just because something is *good* is not a sufficient reason for doing it.
 The number of good things we can do far exceeds the time available to accomplish them.
-Some things are better than good, and these are the things that should command priority attention in our lives. ...
-We have to forego some good things in order to choose others that are better or best.”
+Some things are better than good, and these are the things that should command priority attention in our lives. … We have to forego some good things in order to choose others that are better or best.”[^1]

 Take the long view.
 What is the effect on our future of the decisions we make in the present?
 Remember the importance of getting an education, studying the gospel, renewing our covenants by partaking of the sacrament, and attending the temple.

+## II.

 “Where will this lead?” is also important in choosing how we label or think of ourselves.
 Most important, each of us is a child of God with a potential destiny of eternal life.
 Every other label, even including occupation, race, physical characteristics, or honors, is temporary or trivial in eternal terms.
 Don’t choose to label yourselves or think of yourselves in terms that put a limit on a goal for which you might strive.

 My brethren, and my sisters who may view or read what I say here, I hope you know why your leaders give the teachings and counsel we give.
 We love you, and our Heavenly Father and His Son, Jesus Christ, love you.
-Their plan for us is the “great plan of happiness” (Alma 42:8).
+Their plan for us is the “great plan of happiness” ([[Alma 42.8|Alma 42:8]]).
 That plan and Their commandments and ordinances and covenants lead us to the greatest happiness and joy in this life and in the life to come.
 As servants of the Father and the Son, we teach and counsel as They have directed us by the Holy Ghost.
-We have no desire other than to speak what is true and to encourage you to do what They have outlined as the pathway to eternal life, “the greatest of all the gifts of God” (Doctrine and Covenants 14:7).
+We have no desire other than to speak what is true and to encourage you to do what They have outlined as the pathway to eternal life, “the greatest of all the gifts of God” ([[D&C 14.7|Doctrine and Covenants 14:7]]).

+## III.

 Here is another example of the effect on the future of decisions made in the present.
 This example concerns the choice to make a present sacrifice to achieve an important future goal.

-At a stake conference in Cali, Colombia, a sister told how she and her fiancé desired to be married in the temple, but at that time the closest temple was in faraway Peru.
+At a stake conference in Cali, Colombia, a sister told how she and her fiancé desired to be married in the temple, but at that time the closest temple was in faraway Peru.
 For a long time, they saved their money for the bus fares.
-Finally they boarded the bus to Bogotá, but when they arrived there, they learned that all seats on the bus to Lima, Peru, were taken.
+Finally they boarded the bus to Bogotá, but when they arrived there, they learned that all seats on the bus to Lima, Peru, were taken.
 They could go home without being married or be married out of the temple.
 Fortunately, there was one other alternative.
 They could ride on the bus to Lima if they were willing to sit on the floor of the bus for the entire five-day and five-night ride.
 They chose to do this.
 She said it was difficult, even though some riders sometimes let them sit in their seats so they could stretch out on the floor.

 What impressed me in her talk was this sister’s statement that she was grateful she and her husband had been able to go to the temple in this way, because it changed the way they felt about the gospel and the way they felt about marriage in the temple.
 The Lord had rewarded them with the growth that comes from sacrifice.
 She also observed that their five-day trip to the temple accomplished a great deal more in building their spirituality than many visits to the temple that were sacrifice-free.

 In the years since I heard that testimony, I have wondered how different that young couple’s life would have been if they had made another choice—forgoing the sacrifice necessary to be married in the temple.

 Brethren, we make countless choices in life, some large and some seemingly small.
 Looking back, we can see what a great difference some of our choices made in our lives.
 We make better choices and decisions if we look at the alternatives and ponder where they will lead.
-As we do, we will be following President Russell M. Nelson’s counsel to begin with the end in mind.
-For us, the end is always on the covenant path through the temple to eternal life, the greatest of all the gifts of God.
+As we do, we will be following President Russell M. Nelson’s counsel to begin with the end in mind.[^2] For us, the end is always on the covenant path through the temple to eternal life, the greatest of all the gifts of God.

 I testify of Jesus Christ and of the effects of His Atonement and the other truths of His everlasting gospel in the name of Jesus Christ, amen.

+[^1]: Dallin H. Oaks, “[[2007 October - Good, Better, Best.md|Good, Better, Best]],” *Ensign* or *Liahona,* Nov.
+2007, 104, 107.

+[^2]: See Russell M. Nelson, “[As We Go Forward Together](https://churchofjesuschrist.org/study/liahona/2018/04/as-we-go-forward-together?lang=eng),” *Ensign* or *Liahona,* Apr.
+2018, 7.